 by Erica Viola | July 23, 2015 11:30 am

 Omaha is a city with more than its share of bars and dining establishments.
 There’s something to accommodate every taste and every personality.
 Lately, it seems that a new restaurant rises up on every corner, from the ashes of another.
-For Lila Anderson, owner and operator of Nosh Restaurant and Wine Lounge, making it work long-term is a combination of sumptuous food, excellent wines and a stylish, relaxing atmosphere.
-More than just a wine bar, Nosh offers a full menu, monthly wine tastings, a wine club and private parties.
+For Lila Anderson, owner and operator of Nosh Restaurant and Wine Lounge, making it work long-term is a combination of sumptuous food, excellent wines, and a stylish, relaxing atmosphere.
+More than just a wine bar, Nosh offers a full menu, monthly wine tastings, a wine club, and private parties.
+If that sounds like your thing, you may want to look here and see how you can bring that feeling home with you if you can’t make it to Nosh one night.

 Lila’s background is an unexpected one for a woman who now runs one of the most popular high-class bars in Omaha.
 “This is my first attempt at a restaurant business,” she explains.
 After having worked as a director at TD Ameritrade in Texas, Lila decided to move her family back to Omaha.
 “Before leaving my corporate job, I really never would have thought too much about the restaurant business.
 After coming back to Omaha though, I asked myself, ‘do I want to do something different?'”